 Welcome to Fuji Class!

 We are named after Mount Fuji which is located on Honshū (the largest and most populous island in Japan).
 It is the highest mountain in Japan at 3,776.24m (12,389 ft) and is the 2nd-highest peak of an island in Asia and 7th-highest peak of an island in the world.
 It is an active stratovolcano that last erupted in 1707–1708.
 Mount Fuji lies about 100 kilometers (60 miles) south-west of Tokyo and can be seen from there on a clear day.
 Mount Fuji’s exceptionally symmetrical cone is snow-capped for about 5 months a year.

 This year Woodchurch are united in working on a theme each term.
 Term 1 and 2 saw us exploring ‘Earth’.
 All work set by teachers related to Earth in varying contexts for all our learning.
 We have enjoyed ‘Fire’ in term 3 and ‘Water’ in term 4.
 It is the turn of ‘Air’ in terms 5 and 6.

-In RE, we will be exploring ‘ What does it mean to be Jewish in Britain today?’.
-In music the children will continue to learn the Ukele with Mr Clarke on a Wednesday morning.
+In RE, we will be exploring ‘ What does it mean to be Muslim in Britain today?’.
+In music the children will continue to learn the Ukulele with Mr Clarke on a Wednesday morning.